WHO OWNS THE BATTLESHIP?

 The Battleship relies on a public-private partnership of generous individual, corporate, foundation, and community donors to fund capital repairs or improvements.
 The successful Operation Shipshape completed in 2000 provides an important example of this partnership.
 Chaired by BB&T CEO Kelly King, Operation Shipshape raised critically needed funds to make repairs to the Battleship’s decking and bow.
 Starboard bow repairs were completed in November 2011.

 WHAT CAPITAL NEEDS DOES THE BATTLESHIP HAVE TODAY?

 The Battleship’s hull has critical structural issues that must be addressed immediately.
-Since coming to her berth in 1961, over 50 years of wind and water at the tide line have left the hull paper-thin in places.
-Her last major dry docking and repair work was done in 1944.
-She is sitting in 30’ of river silt, but this silt has actually helped to preserve the bottom better than at the wind-water line.
+Since coming to her berth in 1961, more than 50 years of wind and water at the tide line have left the hull paper-thin in places.
+Her last major dry docking and repair work was done in 1953.
+She is sitting in 30 feet of river silt, but this silt has actually helped to preserve the bottom better than at the wind-water line.

 The establishment of an Education Department will provide the critical leadership needed to enable the Battleship to reach her fullest potential as a creative teach tool.
 Qualified museum educators will develop exciting STEM (science, technology, engineering and math) programs meeting state and national curriculum requirements in addition to continuing the ship’s role in teaching the lessons of history and inspiring civic duty to future generations of North Carolinians.

 HOW WILL REPAIRS BE MADE?
 WHAT’S A COFFERDAM?